 Can You Contact Programs During SOAP?

 Do not contact any programs directly during the SOAP process.
-This will show that you are not paying attention to the rules outlined by NRMP.
+This will show that you are not following the rules outlined by the NRMP.
 Programs must initiate contact with you.

 Can I Match After SOAP?

-You can check the list of unfilled spots and contact these residency programs directly after SOAP has concluded, but it is very unlikely to receive an offer at this point.
+You can check the list of unfilled spots and contact these residency programs directly after SOAP concludes, but it is very unlikely you will receive an offer at this point.

 Not matching in SOAP can be heartbreaking, but don’t give up.
 No matter how devastated you may feel, remember that this is only one small bump in the road.
 There are so many ways you can make the most of this and turn everything around by creating new opportunities for yourself.

 You can’t care for patients unless you’re in residency, but there are many other options to pursue.
 Stay in touch with your medical school and ask the dean and others for help.
-Look for mentors at your school who are working in the field of medicine you’re interested in pursuing and volunteer.
+Look for mentors at your school who work in the field you’re interested in pursuing, and volunteer.
 Get involved in a research project if you can; however, understand that your time between finding out that you didn’t match and reapplying is limited.

 You could even use this bump in the road to explore other exciting opportunities in medical technology or serve as a medical consultant for a Silicon Valley startup.